ctu-mrs/ctu-mrs.github.io/docs/system/relative_commands.md

 If you're setting the UAV pose setpoints for the control system relative to some other objects in the environment, such as in various visual servoing or SLAM scenarios, this problem is not relevant.
 Similarly, when you're commanding the UAV through a trajectory, which is defined in absolute coordinetes (such as in the GPS frame), you don't have to worry about the drift, described at this page.

-There are also cases, when you're interested in the *actual* position of the UAV, and not the current commanded position (e.g. in the case of physical interaction with the environment, low-level collision avoidance etc.).
+There are also cases, when you're interested in the *actual* position of the UAV, and not the current commanded position (e.g., in the case of physical interaction with the environment, low-level collision avoidance etc.).
 Then it is appropriate to use the odometry (measured) UAV position, and not `control_manager/tracker_cmd`.

 *Think about what your specific situation is and what approach to use.*